Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 - The Diamondbacks pitching staff was 24th in MLB last season with a collective 7.7 strikeouts per nine innings.

-- The Diamondbacks had the 23rd-ranked team ERA among all league pitching staffs (4.26).
+- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.

-- Gallen starts for the first time this season for the Diamondbacks.
+- Kelly starts for the first time this season for the Diamondbacks.

-- The 27-year-old righty started and threw five innings when he last appeared on Tuesday, Oct.
-4 against the Milwaukee Brewers.
+- The 34-year-old righty last appeared Wednesday, Oct.
+5 against the Milwaukee Brewers, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.